If you really want it dead, choose us

 Many other plants can cause problems on your land.
 Trees, particularly sycamore, can be damaging, and horsetail and other plants can grow through tarmac and other surfaces.

-Many plants can cause problems in landscaped areas, overgrowing planted areas and out-competing native species; in many cases this will be an issue that a (landscape) gardener can resolve for you.
+Various other plants can cause problems in landscaped areas, overgrowing planted areas and out-competing native species.

-There are a number of other plants which are covered by laws including the Wildlife and Countryside Act 1981 and the Invasive Alien Species Order 2019 (and others); these plants should be dealt with by a specialist with knowledge of the plants and the relevant waste legislation.
-Plants which cause particular problems include giant hogweed, Himalayan balsam and buddleia.
+There are a number of other plants which are covered by laws including the Wildlife and Countryside Act 1981 and the Invasive Alien Species Order 2019 (and others).

 WHY IS GIANT HOGWEED A PROBLEM?